areeves87/glassine-area-codes/README.md

 **area_code_data.r**: code for obtaining the above datasets

 ## Preliminary Analysis: ##

+Out of 998 threads, here are the tallies:

 Area Code | Count | State
 ---------|-----|-----
 412 | 263 | PA